Carath\'eodory distance-preserving maps between bounded symmetric domains: Proof of the main results

 So, $\gamma$ is a smooth curve such that $\gamma(0) = 0$ and $\gamma(1) = x$.
 Its tangent vector at $0$ is $x$.
 By Lemma~\ref{lem:new_flats_mapped_to_flats},

 The tangent vector of this curve at $0$ is $\phi(x)$.
 Therefore, $D\phi(0)$ and $\phi$ agree at $x$.
 We conclude that $\phi$ is the restriction of $D\phi(0)$ to $D$. \end{proof}

-\begin{lemma} Let $\phi \colon D \to D'$ be a Carath\'eodory distance-preserving map between two bounded symmetric domains of equal rank.
+\begin{lemma} Let $\phi \colon D \to D'$ be a Carath\'eodory distance-preserving map between two finite dimensional bounded symmetric domains of equal rank.
 Assume that $\phi(0) = 0$.
 Then, the induced map on the set of minimal tripotents is continuous. \end{lemma}

 \begin{proof} Let $e$ be a minimal tripotent of the JB*-triple $V$ of which $D$ is the open unit ball, and let $\lambda \in (-1, 1)$.
 By considering any frame containing $e$ and using Lemma~\ref{lem:new_flats_mapped_to_flats}, we get that $\phi(\lambda e) = \lambda \phi(e)$.